bloominstituteoftechnology/Precourse/Lesson10-JS-VII/README.md

     inner(); // logs 'hi'
 ```

 The function that retuns the new function is called a "Higher Order Function" or HOF.
 The idea of closure is simply that `inner` that's defined up above is able to look back into `outer` for variables that it needs.
-It's scope chain is going to look inside of `outer` before it looks at the global scope.
+Its scope chain is going to look inside of `outer` before it looks at the global scope.

-Here's another example:
+Here are another example:

 ```javascript
     function outer() {